qiime2/dev-docs/source/tutorials/usage-examples.rst

 We've created some data, now we'll define a usage example.
 This is a simple python function with a single parameter (``use`` by convention).
 Interfaces pass their drivers to the example through ``use`` as described in the introduction.
-# TODO: Still true?
+The methods called inside of the function are "public" (non-underscore-prefixed) methods defined in ``qiime2.sdk.usage.Usage``.
-The methods inside of the function are the "public" (non-underscore-prefixed) methods implemented by ``qiime2.sdk.usage.Usage``.
+This "Usage API" is common to all Usage drivers, which reimplement the methods to meet their own needs.
 Full details are available in the :doc:`/api-reference/usage/index` reference.

 .. code-block:: python